mme/vergeml/docs/Training/Configuration.md

 You can adjust every command and subcommand including model specific functions.

 > Info: In addition, it is a good way to share your configuration with others, so they have a good method to exactly reproduce your work.
-(Spoiler alert!
-Here is our best performing [config file](/Installation/Installation.md) for the skin cancer detector)

 VergeML general settings
 ------------